 AMC opened several extra theaters to accommodate all their fans including this fan / journalist.
 Moments before the movie started the film’s director and the band themselves introduced the film.
 The majority of the the film is a concert but there also is a story line too.
 Dane DeHaan’s character, doesn’t speak a word in the film, but still finds a way to give a powerful performance as the Metallica Roadie who is sent on a mission one song into the bands live performance.
 The film is an action packed adventure into the streets of a city under siege.
 The film is packed with songs from Metallica’s most recent tour.
 The film concert performances also pay tribute to Metallica shows from past tours including elements from the “And Justice for All” and “Load” tours.
 The 3D is amazing and it makes you feel like you are at a Metallica live show.
 The film is a must see not just for every Metallica fan but every music fan.
 The cameras capture the entire Metallica experience like none I’ve ever seen before.
 Fans all over the U.S. can experience it for themselves starting Sept.
 27th and opens in additional theaters on Oct.
 4, 2013.
 “Metallica: Through the Never” kicked off the 36th Annual Mill Valley Film Festival on Sept.
 17, 2013.
 MVFF36 runs from Oct.
 3-13, 2013.
 Visit the MVFF website for ticket information and show times.

 Cindy Maram is Founder, Editor-in-Chief and Publisher of Dig In Magazine.
-She is an accredited film journalist for Cannes Film Festival in the South of France, Sundance Film Festival, Tribeca Film Festival, Mill Valley Film Festival, San Francisco International Film Festival and CAAMFest, as well as fashion & style blogger for New York Fashion Week, professional sports photographer/writer and art critic.
-She is a writer, vlogger, designer, digital, online & social media marketer possessing a B.A from UC Davis and a M.A. in Mass Communications + Popular Culture Studies emphasis in Film/Marketing/Writing from Cal State Fullerton.
+She is an accredited film journalist for Cannes Film Festival in the South of France, Venice Film Festival in Venice, Italy, Sundance Film Festival, Tribeca Film Festival, Mill Valley Film Festival, San Francisco International Film Festival and CAAMFest, as well as fashion & style photographer/blogger for London Fashion Week and New York Fashion Week, professional sports photographer/writer and art critic.
+She is a writer, vlogger & social media community manager possessing a B.A from UC Davis and a M.A. in Mass Communications + Popular Culture Studies emphasis in Film/Marketing/Writing from Cal State Fullerton.